RoARene317/HTB_Writeup/Blue.md

 # How I found this machine
 So this machine I found as already retired machine as I tried one of retired machine due to I tried the VIP in HackTheBox.
 # Enumeration
-Doing some enumeration and found something interesting.\
+Doing some enumeration by typing
+> nmap -sV -O -p- IP
+Found something really interesting.
 ![Screenshot1](https://i.imgur.com/dB3sd4f.png)\
 It's looks like the OS is windows and the system is Windows 7+.
 From the name of the machine, maybe this machine is about EternalBlue?
 # EternalBlue